 FACULTY HANDBOOK 2.01.A.4

 i.
-Faculty Membership: Faculty membership of the FSBC consists of seven members from the College of Liberal Arts and Sciences (CLAS), two from the Seidman College of Business, one from each of the remaining colleges, and one from the university libraries.
+Faculty Membership: Faculty membership of the FSBC consists of seven faculty members from the College of Liberal Arts and Sciences (CLAS), two from the Seidman College of Business, one from each of the remaining colleges, and one from the University Libraries.
 The term of office is three years beginning at the end of the winter semester.
 Terms of those from colleges with two or more members are staggered.
-The vote for chair occurs at the beginning of the Winter semester of the year in which the prospective chair is selected to serve.

 ii.
 Student Membership: One undergraduate and one graduate student representative selected by the Student Senate for a one-year term.

 iii.
-Administration Membership: The Provost or designee ex officio, non-voting.
+Administrative Membership: The Provost or designee and the Vice President for Finance or designee, both serve as ex officio, non-voting.

 a) To study pertinent data and make recommendations to the Senate through the ECS on the allocation of funds within the Grand Valley budget as a whole as well as within the budgets of the administrative divisions,